LukasBures/astroheads/README.md

-# An Example of how to mint NFT before public launch event
+# An example of how to programatically mint NFT before launch event.

 - Used to mint astroheads NFT collection